Car‑Loan and Finance Innovations in Oman 2026

 2. New Car‑Loan Models Tailored for Freelancers and Self-Employed Buyers

 Freelancers have traditionally struggled to secure car loans due to irregular income and lack of formal salary slips.
-In 2025, however, banks are rolling out new underwriting models.
-New Loan Schemes 2025.
+In 2026, however, banks are rolling out new underwriting models.

 2.1 Income-Averaging Car Loans